yuxuanxc/tp/docs/UserGuide.md

 Format: `delete-attraction INDEX`

-* Deletes the attraction at the specified `INDEX`.
+* Deletes the attraction at the specified `INDEX` shown in the attractions panel.
-* The index refers to the index number shown in the displayed tourist attraction list.
-* The index **must be a positive number** 1, 2, 3, …​

 Examples:
 * `list-attraction` followed by `delete-attraction 1` deletes the 1st attraction in the TrackPad.<br><br>